 Transactions in foreign currencies are recorded in the functional currency at the rate of exchange prevailing on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the rate of exchange ruling at the balance sheet date.
 Any resulting exchange differences are included in the income statement.
 Non-monetary assets and liabilities that are measured at historical cost in a foreign currency are translated into the functional currency using the rate of exchange at the date of the initial transaction.
 Non-monetary assets and liabilities measured at fair value in a foreign currency are translated into the functional currency using the rate of exchange at the date the fair value was determined.
-Any exchange component of a gain or loss on a non-monetary item is recognised in other comprehensive income if the gain or loss on a non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement.
+Any exchange component of a gain or loss on a non-monetary item is recognised in other comprehensive income if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement.

 In the consolidated financial statements, the assets, including related goodwill where applicable, and liabilities of branches, subsidiaries and associates whose functional currency is not US dollars, are translated into the group's presentational currency at the rate of exchange ruling at the balance sheet date.
 The results of branches, subsidiaries and associates whose functional currency is not US dollars are translated into US dollars at the average rates of exchange for the reporting period.
 Exchange differences arising from the retranslation of opening foreign currency net investments, and exchange differences arising from retranslation of the result for the reporting period from the average rate to the exchange rate prevailing at the period end, are recognised in other comprehensive income.
 Exchange differences on a monetary item that is part of a net investment in a foreign operation are recognised in the income statement of the separate financial statements.
 In the consolidated financial statements these exchange differences are recognised in other comprehensive income.
-On disposal of a foreign operation, exchange differences relating thereto and previously recognised in other comprehensive income statement as a reclassification adjustment when the gain or loss on disposal is recognised.
+On disposal of a foreign operation, exchange differences relating thereto and previously recognised in other comprehensive income are reclassified to the income statement as a reclassification adjustment when the gain or loss on disposal is recognised.